kaboom-db/kaboom-docs/docs/intro.md

 ## What is Kaboom?

 Kaboom is a service for tracking comics and cartoons, with an API to retrieve and add data.
-As of right now, Kaboom is just a backend, and the [website](https://github.com) does not provide a frontend to interface with the service *yet*.
-This is why Kaboom needs frontend clients, for users to access the service.
+As of right now, Kaboom is just a hobby project, and won't be deployed until I have sufficient experience in cloud services.

 Before starting, please read the [Developer Guidlines](https://github.com/kaboom-db/kaboom-api/blob/master/DEV_GUIDELINES.md).